 What are biodiversity credits and how are they calculated?

 Biodiversity credits represent the expected improvement in biodiversity that will result from the protection and management of a site.
 The credits are calculated by comparing:

 - an on-ground quantitative assessment of the vegetation to establish its current condition

-- the likely improvement in condition of the vegetation over a ten year timeframe if the site is managed and protected.
+- the likely improvement in condition of the vegetation over a ten year period if the site is managed and protected.